 This is important because you often have to spend more to acquire customers (your CPA) with subscription models.
 Getting their commitment will cost you more than getting a one-off purchase.
-But, the extra spend’s offset by the higher long-term value.
+However, the extra spend is offset by the higher long-term value.
 You keep customers loyal.
 They keep buying.
 You make more money.

 - customer experience.

 - customer data.

 Customer experience is always important.
 But it’s especially important with subscription models.